Login

 Whether you are pursuing CIS, CIT, or CID certification, preparation matters.

-Our goal at ElectroSpec is helping students understand not only how to pass exam, but also how to apply standards correctly in real manufacturing environments.
+Our goal at ElectroSpec is helping students understand not only how to pass the exam, but also how to apply standards correctly in real manufacturing environments.

 For additional information about IPC certification training, on-demand programs, or remote proctored testing, contact ElectroSpec anytime.